Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Introduction

 where $A_0 = \px$ and the coefficient $a_{nj} = a_{nj}(u)$ be chosen such that the operator $[A_n;L]$ has order zero.
-Thereafter, Magri \cite{Magri1978} realized that the integrable Hamiltonian systems have an additional structure, so-called the bi-Hamiltonian structure, and then further studies on the theory of complete integrability have been widely progressed by several researchers (see, for instance, \cite{AS1981} and references therein).
+Thereafter, Magri \cite{Magri1978} realized that this complete integrable system has an additional structure, the so-called bi-Hamiltonian structure, and then further studies on the theory of the complete integrability have been widely progressed by several researchers (see, for instance, \cite{AS1981, KP2003} and references therein).

 On the other hand, the Miura transformation \cite{Miura1968}